ReSound Hearing Aid Reviews From an Audiologist

 Pro Tip:Want to learn more about the different types of hearing aids, from BTE to ITC?
 Visit our guide to hearing aids for a closer look.

 ReSound offers standard and “fun” colors for their RIC and BTE hearing aids, including three versions of digital camouflage specifically designed for the Veterans Health Administration.
 ReSound is one of my top picks for my patients.
-If you are looking for a completely invisible hearing aid, I’d recommend Phonak’s hearing aids instead.
+If you want a completely invisible hearing aid, I’d recommend Phonak’s hearing aids instead.
 The brand has unique offerings, like the Lyric, an invisible-in-canal device designed for 24/7 use.

 ReSound RIC and BTE models